oracle-livelabs/database/patch-me-if-you-can/05-install-oracle-home/install-oracle-home.md

 # Install Oracle Home

 In this lab, you will install an Oracle home in two different ways.
-The easy, automated approach using AutoUpgrade and for comparison a manual installation.
-Later on, you will use the Oracle homes to manually patch an Oracle Database.
+The easy, automated approach using AutoUpgrade and, for comparison, a manual installation.

 ## Introduction